flybywiresim/docs/docs/beginner-guide/powering-down.md

 ## Preface
 Shutting down and securing an aircraft is an important part of the overall procedure.
 Obviously less important in a simulator as the next flight will have the aircraft start in a cold and dark state again.

-If we want to actually do a turn around and start a new flight directly the procedure will be different as we would not turn of certain systems and at some point simply start with the preparation of the aircraft procedure again.
-We will add notes to the steps what to do in case of a turn around.
+If we want to actually do a turn around and start a new flight directly the procedure will be a little different as we would not turn of certain systems and at some point simply start with the preparation of the aircraft procedure again.

 ## Parking at the Gate